jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 at `84b38e5`, and M15 is Complete at `d748d4f`; their repository landing evidence was verified on 2026-09-22.
-M23 is In progress: local implementation, checks and independent implementation review passed; real-VM verification and repository landing remain.
+M23 is In progress: local implementation, checks and independent implementation review passed; implementation landed at `9ee6ac0` on origin/modernize on 2026-09-23, and real-VM verification remains.
 Two rows are
 Ready: M9 and M26.
 The five unfinished Backlog items M10, M13, M18, M19 and M27 are assigned to Milestone on 2026-09-22; their
 unresolved scope or operating conditions keep them Open and not Ready.
 M22 is In progress: the `256M` heap is selected for VM testing, with four heaps totaling 1 GiB and metaspace caps adding another 1 GiB.
 The operator report supplies approximately 21 hours of light sampling-load evidence with the 256M override; it reports no OOM or restart.
+The heap default landed at `0df950d` on origin/modernize on 2026-09-23;
-Default-install runtime verification and landing remain outstanding.
+default-install runtime verification remains outstanding.
 The report does not provide a quantified disk growth rate for M26.
 M8's Release Verification 2 and 3 passed on three provisioned hosts;
 Release Verification 1 and 4 remain, and M8 still waits on M9.
 M2
 (`b6a80af`), M17 (`a159b79`), M21 (`a12516d`) and M20 (`e513267`) have landed.